 Message from Dr. Jaime Muñoz

-Chairperson and Assistant Professor, Department of Occupational Therapy
+Chairperson and Associate Professor, Department of Occupational Therapy

 In 1992, Duquesne University was one of the very first in the nation to offer students a 5-year bachelor's to master's degree program in occupational therapy.
-In 2016, Duquesne University began offering a 6-year professional doctorate degree (OTD).
-The profession of occupational therapy continues to have thoughtful and evidence-informed conversations about moving the entry-level degree to practice as an occupational therapist to a professional doctorate degree (OTD).
+In 2016, Duquesne University began transitioning to offer a 6-year professional doctorate degree (OTD).
+The profession of occupational therapy continues to have thoughtful and evidence-informed conversations about moving to the professional doctorate degree (OTD) as the only point of entry into the profession.
 At Duquesne, we continue to maintain the forward thinking creativity, academic excellence and scholarly productivity that have earned our program recognition from our professional peers and strong national rankings compared to programs in similar institutions.
-We believe the profession's accreditation body will eventually decide to move the profession to a single point of entry - the professional doctorate.
-We are already there.